 The results of the testing are not provided as they are proprietary in nature, given that this is a vendor model.

-Back-testing can be used to gauge the model performance by comparing the model forecast against actual historical outcomes, since SecurLock Predict is returning risk results/recommendations that indicate if a card transaction represents a high risk for being fraudulent.

 Out-of-time

 Use this section for backtesting using data from the time period different from the in-sample data.